PHYSIOTHERAPY

 Parkland Rehabilitation Physiotherapy

-Parkland Rehabilitation Physiotherapy is situated in Spruce Grove in the Trans Alta Tri Leisure Centre.
-The centre is a hub for different sports and activities, and we have been so fortunate to be in this amazing facility since its' opening in 2002.
-Parkland Rehabilitation strives to provide excellent physiotherapy care to ensure that you are confident in your treatment and feel that you have the support you need to achieve your goals whether they are to return to work, sport or active lifestyle.
+Parkland Rehabilitation Physiotherapy is located in Spruce Grove within the Trans Alta Tri Leisure Centre, a vibrant hub for various sports and activities.
+Since its opening in 2002, we been privileged to be part of this fantastic facility.
+At Parkland Rehabilitation, we are dedicated to delivering exceptional physiotherapy care, empowering you with the confidence and support you need to achieve your goals, whether it's returning to work, sports, or an active lifestyle.

 Physiotherapy Services